Nav2510/interviewDream-backend/README.md

 ## Runnning dev server

 Development server can be run using `start:dev` command in cli.
 Please make sure you have setup nodemon.json file locally.

+## Deployment

+InterviewDream backend is automatically deployed from Heroku platform when a PR is created to master branch.
+Project gets deployed to `https://interviewdream-backend.herokuapp.com/`

+## TODO

+1. Mapped object id need to be deleted on deleting questions, papers, courses.